toptierlabs/api_explorer/README.md

 - Supports HTTP basic authentication and HMAC-SHA1 hash authentication.

 ## Precondition
 Given that it makes a request to the same server, it requires a multi-threaded server.
-On this example we will use 'thin' but it should work with 'unicorn' as well.
+On this example we will use 'thin' and 'unicorn'.

 ## Configure thin server on threaded mode (it should work with unicorn also)